FusionAuth/fusionauth-site/astro/localcode/quickstart-wordpress-web/README.md

 ./setup.sh
 ```

-Browse to [http://localhost:3000](http://localhost:3000) and login with `richard@example.com` and `password`.
+Browse to [http://localhost:3000](http://localhost:3000) and log in with `richard@example.com` and `password`.

-Follow the tutorial at https://fusionauth.io/docs/quickstarts/quickstart-wordpress-web to learn how to configure WordPress to work with FusionAuth.
+Follow the tutorial at https://fusionauth.io/docs/get-started/quickstarts/web/quickstart-wordpress-web to learn how to configure WordPress to work with FusionAuth.